CocoRosie: 2003−2004: Formation and La Maison de Mon Rêve

-In 2000, after having lived in New York City for two years, Sierra moved into a "tiny" apartment in the Montmartre district of Paris, France to study at the Conservatoire de Paris, pursuing a career as an opera singer.
+Sierra has received classical opera training in Rome, Paris, and New York City.
+At age 17, she moved to Rome to be privately tutored by Rosana Staffi.
+In 2000, after having lived in New York City for two years while studying at the Manhattan School of Music and the Mannes School of Music, Sierra moved into a "tiny" apartment in the Montmartre district of Paris, France to study at the Conservatoire de Paris, pursuing a career as an opera singer.
 Casady cheated to gain entrance to the Conservatoire, stating "I pretended I could sight-read when I couldn't."
+She also studied at the Conservatoire Rachmaninoff in Paris.
 During this period she had no contact with Bianca, who by 2002 was living in Brooklyn and studying linguistics, sociology, and visual arts.
 Bianca had been "really involved in the literary community" in New York, claiming she "had a small press, was making books and hosting book clubs and curating shows" in her home.
 According to a 2007 Clash interview, the sisters had "hardly spoke a word to each other for ten years" at that point, with Bianca saying they "had seen each other a few times, but... abstained from speaking to each other.
 It was less of children being split up and more of us choosing not to connect."

 In early 2003, Bianca made an impromptu visit to Paris to rejoin Sierra, and the two spent months creating music in Sierra's bathroom which, according to them, was the most isolated room in the apartment and had the best acoustics.
 The sisters took a lo-fi and experimental approach to production, utilizing a distinct vocal style, traditional instruments, and various improvised instruments such as toys, all recorded with one microphone and a "broken" pair of headphones.
 In a 2009 interview, Bianca stated that the decision to make music was also impromptu, and that after reuniting they had been "doing a lot of photography and started to just sort of document our daily adventures... recording was just sort of a natural progression of that... at no point were we, you know, aware of the goal of making a record... we intuitively really kind of stuck to that format without knowing it, like by making twelve songs and kind of thinking of it as that structure."
 The individual tracks created in the process were compiled into an album which would later be released as CocoRosie's debut, La Maison de Mon Rêve.

-Initially, the sisters wanted only a few copies of the album to be produced, planning to give the copies to friends.
-However, the CocoRosie act was signed to the independent record label Touch and Go Records in 2004, after the label allegedly "pursued them" and persuaded them to, and the album was released on March 9, 2004 to unexpected critical acclaim.
+The sisters have said they only wanted a few copies of the album to be produced, planning to give the copies to friends.
+However, the CocoRosie act was signed to the independent record label Touch and Go Records in 2004, after the label allegedly "pursued them" and persuaded them to, and the album was released on March 9, 2004, to unexpected critical acclaim.